Southland station (Calgary): Crime

 Southwood - the community the station is located in - is one of the worst communities along the Calgary CTrain network for crime.
 Southwood was measured to have a 2023 crime rate of 6,136/100k, making it worse than communities such as Forest Lawn or Marlborough.

 Southland Station has been criticized for being a crime hotspot along the Calgary C-Train System.
 On a CityNews interview in January 2022 with Calgary Transit Lead Staff 'Stephen Tauro', it was listed as one of the 5 stations with an unusually high crime rate.
 The others beig: Marlborough, Rundle, Heritage and Sunalta Stations.

 During the month of March 2023, an underground drug operation along the Calgary C-Train system would get disrupted.
 Officers seized the substances of fentanyl, methamphetamine, cocaine, morphine, and Xanax.
 Multiple weapons such as 21 knives, two machetes, two hatchets, a handgun, and a can of bear spray were also seized by police.
 40 people would get arrested between multiple stations, Southland along with Franklin, Marlborough, Heritage, Sunalta, Rundle, Whitehorn, Brentwood, Chinook, Crowfoot, 8th Street SW, Anderson, Dalhousie, Westbrook Stations would have arrests relating to the aforementioned drug trade.

 A victim, 27, was attacked at about 1:30 AM on the morning of November 10, 2006 as he descended the escalators at Southland LRT Station.
 The victim was surrounded by five young adults, with one person assaulting the man as the others watched.

 An hour after a stabbing took place at 4th Street LRT Station on the night of January 10, 2022, another unrelated stabbing took place at Southland Station.

-Transit Connections
+Transit connections

-Bus connections to the station as of 17 March, 2025:
+Bus connections to Southland station as of 31 August, 2026: